Rhodes sailing holidays

 The old village along with the castle is the most important archaeological site on the island.
 The now ruined medieval village is located on St Nicholas Hill in the shadow of the castle.
 It used to be the main village on the island and has been lived in permanently since the era of the Knights.
 It was inhabited until the mid-19th century providing shelter from pirates.

-Local winds: easterlies in spring are problematic; bay is safe in SW – N winds, yet dangerous in ENE – SSE winds; in northerlies, waves can reflect from Nisaki island into the bay; due to significant depths the only anchor option is along the north shore.
+Local winds: easterlies in spring are problematic; bay is safe in SW – N winds, yet dangerous in ENE – SSE winds; in northerlies, waves can reflect from Nisáki island into the bay; due to significant depths the only anchor option is along the north shore.

 You can dive right off your yacht: marvellous swimming conditions in the bay; alternatively you will find swimming stairs along the waterfront; use your holding tanks.

-The serene Potamos bay, immediately West of Halki port (Emporios), looking SSW.
+The serene Potamos bay, immediately west of Halki port (Emporios), looking SSW.
 Note, the small beach in the NW corner.

 The Palio Chorio “old village” of Halki island below the imposing medieval castle.